incompl/grunt-stylus/README.md

-# Stylus Task for Grunt
+# Stupid Simple Stylus Task for Grunt

 * What is grunt? http://gruntjs.com/
 * What is stylus? http://learnboost.github.com/stylus/